soymadip/KireiSakura-Kit/README.md

 ## Installation & setup

+> [!WARNING]
+> FREQUENT CHANGES ARE BEING MADE as this project is in beta, so be careful.
+> Contribute if you find this useful and wanna make this more powerful.

 - Checkout [Dcoumentation](https://soymadip.github.io/KireiSakura-Kit) for installation & setup.

-## Warning

-- FREQUENT CHANGES ARE BEING MADE as this project is in beta, so be careful.
-- Contribute if you find this useful and wanna make this more powerful.